mperezco/equinixstrap/README.md

-# Deploying OpenShift 4.4 on Packet
+# Deploying OpenShift 4.7 on Equinix Metal
-I thought I’d share how I’ve automated a large portion of the deployment of OpenShift 4.4 on bare metal from Packet.
+I'm updating the deployment of OpenShift 4.7 on bare metal from Equinix Metal.
 I did this rather quickly, so your mileage may vary.
 You should always consider using the official documentation if you are doing something serious!
 I’m assuming you have:

  - SSH keys configured in Packet
  - A domain registered in AWS Route53 (feel free to use your favorite DNS service)